rrousselGit/riverpod/CONTRIBUTING.md

 ### Installing the website locally

 The docs uses [node](https://nodejs.org/fr) and [yarn](https://yarnpkg.com/).
-You will need to install install both and run:
+You will need to install both and run:

 ```sh
 yarn install